Maná: 1997–2007: Sueños Líquidos, Revolución de Amor, and Amar es Combatir

-In 1997, the group released Sueños Líquidos, an album about the highs and lows of love, with songs like "Clavado en un bar" and "En el Muelle de San Blás", recorded in Puerto Vallarta and released simultaneously in 36 countries.
+In 1997, the group released Sueños Líquidos, an album about the highs and lows of love, with songs like "Clavado en un bar" and "En el muelle de San Blas", recorded in Puerto Vallarta and released simultaneously in 36 countries.
 The recording received a Grammy Award for Best Latin Rock/Alternative Album.
 The group performed acoustically in Miami for Latin America's MTV Unplugged program.
 A final version of the performance was mixed at Conway Recording Studios in Hollywood, and the band released Maná MTV Unplugged on 14 May 1999.

 In 2002, to blend their sound with that of rock and roll from the sixties and seventies, the band recorded Revolución de Amor.
 They won their fourth Grammy for the album.
 The band released a new version of "Eres mi Religión" for the Italian market in 2003, as a duet with Italian musician Zucchero, and also performed with Zucchero in a new recording of his "Baila Morena".
 This same year they participated in the annual Pavarotti & Friends concert, along with Queen, Deep Purple, Ricky Martin, Andrea Bocelli, Zucchero, and Bono.

 In 2006, after a four-year hiatus, they released their seventh studio album, Amar es Combatir.
 It reached #4 on the Billboard Top 200 in its first week, selling over 60,000 copies in the first week.
 Their first single off the album, "Labios Compartidos", rose to the top of the music charts upon its debut in July, when the group played the song live at the Premios Juventud.
 Amar es Combatir has sold over 644,000 copies, and the Amar es Combatir Tour in promotion of the album grossed more than $35 million.

 In 2008, Maná released a live album entitled Arde El Cielo, in both a CD and CD/DVD package.
 This release shows the band performing during the Amar es Combatir Tour in support of Amar es Combatir.

 2008–2012: Drama y Luz

 On 12 April 2011, the band released its eighth studio album, Drama y Luz.
-The record's release was delayed several times, initially scheduled for a Fall 2010 release, which was later changed to December 2010, and finally changed to April 2011.
+The record's release was delayed several times, initially scheduled for a fall 2010 release, which was later changed to December 2010, and finally changed to April 2011.
 The band explained that Drama y Luz was not ready for fans and spent time during the delays putting the finishing touches on the record.
 Themes addressed on the album include love, hope, addiction, and racism.
 The first single from the album, "Lluvia al Corazón", became the band's sixth song to reach number one on the Billboard Latin Songs chart, as well as its eighth song to top the magazine's Latin Pop Songs chart.